makubacki/tianocore.github.io/Automatic-Pull-Request-Reviewer-Details.md

 ### First Time Contributors

 Because this is a GitHub workflow and `edk2` currently does not run workflows for security reasons for first time contributors, a maintainer will need to click the "Approve and run" button to allow the workflow to run for first time contributors to edk2.
-For this reason, maintainers should have notifications set up on pull requests and edk2 and be ready to approve workflows after reviewing the pull request content.
+For this reason, maintainers should have notifications set up on pull requests in edk2 and be ready to approve workflows after reviewing the pull request content.
 This is already the procedure today for existing workflows.

 - [More Details](https://docs.github.com/actions/managing-workflow-runs/approving-workflow-runs-from-public-forks#approving-workflow-runs-on-a-pull-request-from-a-public-fork)